nasa/fprime/README.md

 You can join the mailing list at [https://groups.google.com/d/forum/fprime-community](https://groups.google.com/d/forum/fprime-community).

-The F' community GitHub Organization contains third party contributions, more documentation of flight software development, and more! [https://github.com/fprime-community](https://github.com/fprime-community).
+The F´ community GitHub Organization contains third party contributions, more documentation of flight software development, and more! [https://github.com/fprime-community](https://github.com/fprime-community).

 You can open issues with this repository at: [https://github.com/nasa/fprime/issues](https://github.com/nasa/fprime/issues)